learn-co-curriculum/phase-2-hooks-wiki/README.md

 recommend checking them out to supplement the labs and readmes.

 Finally, here’s a version of the React docs that uses the functions/hooks syntax we’ll be teaching.
-The React docs are an awesome resource - definitely worth reading through this weekend and referencing as you learn more. *Bookmark this page!!*
+The React docs are an awesome resource and are definitely worth reading through this weekend and referencing as you learn more. *Bookmark this page!!*

 • React with Hooks docs: https://reactwithhooks.netlify.app/